davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 All this changed in 1931.

-[Kurt Godel](https://en.wikipedia.org/wiki/Kurt_G%C3%B6del), an Austrian logician -- just out of graduate school and 25 years old -- published a paper titled

-> On Formally Undecidable Propositions of 'Principia Mathematica' and Related Systems
+[Kurt Godel](https://en.wikipedia.org/wiki/Kurt_G%C3%B6del), an Austrian logician -- just out of graduate school and only 25 years old -- published a paper titled "On Formally Undecidable Propositions of 'Principia Mathematica' and Related Systems".
+In it he proved what is today known as the _Incompleteness of Arithmetic_:

--Godel
-    - 1931, incompleteness of arithmetic, single most important result in the history of logic
-    -there is no finite, consistent set of sentences (axioms) which can prove every true sentence of arithmetic
+> There is no finite, consistent set of rules from which every truth of arithmetic can be inferred.

-    -there is no way to avoid inconsistency/paradox -frege's project is doomed
+Put another way: arithmetic is not mere symbol manipulation.
+There is no way to avoid inconsistency/paradox.
+It is simply impossible.

-    -mathematics is more than just definitions, more than just symbol manipulation
--theory of symbol manipulation via Church, Turing, Godel, Kleene, Post -if mathematics isn’t just symbol manipulation, what is?
-    -use Godel's insights to develop computation theory; leads to development of modern computers
-    -logic thus changed everything
-  -if the development of computers is interesting/important, then the development of logic is interesting/important (since the development of computers just is the development of logic)
+Frege's program -- the animating principle behind nearly 75 years of research in mathematics -- was finally dead.

+Legend has it that at the time ... was teaching a class on ...
+And when he read Godel's proof he walked into his class and said "this class is now over..."

+### Mere Symbol Manipulation

+Godel's discovery lead logicians to focus on a new question:

+> What is "mere symbol manipulation"?

+Can it be characterized precisely?
+If all of the truths of arithmetic cannot be proven by simply manipulating symbols, then what is the limit of symbol manipulation?

+Much of the history at this point is well known.
+A young Alan Turing, on break before begining graduate school in 1936, was looking for something to do.
+So he penned "On Computable Numbers", in which he gave a precise definition of what he called "automatic machines" -- today known as "Turing Machines".
+He then sent the paper to Alonzo Church, his future dissertation advisor, who immediately saw the significance of what had been done.
+Church's thesis, as it came to be known, was that computation (i.e. mere symbol manipulation) is nothing other than what can be done by a Turing machine.

+At long last, computation theory was born.

+### Conclusion

+That, then, is a high-level overview of the historical and conceptual connections between logic and computation theory.